 Making proper financial arrangements for purchasing a property in Portugal is essential.
 A mortgage should be one of the first things to consider before buying a property in Portugal.

-In this article, we will talk about when to start thinking about mortgages in Portugal, documentation required and the criteria you need to meet to be able to get financing for a property purchase in Portugal.
+In this article, we will discuss when to start thinking about taking out a mortgage in Portugal, the documentation required, and the criteria you need to meet to get financing for a property purchase in Portugal.

-This is the most common way to finance the purchase of a property in Portugal.
+Portugal has an outstanding reputation for welcoming expats, and the conditions for getting a mortgage are somewhat straightforward.
+In general, mortgages are the most common way to finance a property investment in Portugal.
 Both residents and non-residents can apply for a mortgage from Portuguese banks.

-As per the date of this article, variable mortgage rates in Portugal start at 3.3% per year based on a 30% loan-to-value.
-Such rates may increase if you require more credit, say 60% or 70% loan to value.
-Alternatively, fixed rates are available at 4.1% for up to 5 years based on loan to value ratios of up to 70%.
+As per the date of this article, variable Portugal mortgage rates start at 3.3 percent per year based on a 30 percent LTV ratio.
+Such rates may increase if you require more credit, say 60 percent or 70 percent LTV ratio.
+Alternatively, fixed rates are available at 4.1 percent for up to five years based on LTV ratios of up to 70 percent.

 Why should I take out a Portuguese loan?

-The key benefit of taking out a Portuguese mortgage is that the lender will carry out legal checks on the property and arrange for a valuation to take place.
+The key benefit of taking out a Portuguese mortgage is that the lender will carry out legal checks on the property and arrange for a valuation.

-Another benefit is that should you decide to let your property in short- or long-term contracts, your rental income in euros may offset or cover the mortgage payments in euros from your Portuguese bank, which naturally hedge any currency risk.
-Should you decide to use non-euro mortgage facilities abroad, you would be exposed to foreign currency risks.
+Furthermore, it can be an opportunity for real estate investments.
+If you decide to let your property in short or long-term contracts, your rental income in euros may offset or cover the mortgage payments, in euros, from your Portuguese bank, which naturally alleviates any currency risk.
+Should you decide to use non-euro mortgage facilities abroad for your real estate investments, you would be exposed to foreign currency risks.

-At what stage should I apply for a mortgage?
+At what stage should I apply for a mortgage in Portugal?

 Compare mortgages from different banks

 The first thing to do is to compare banks.
 In Portugal, there are over 15 banks that provide different mortgage loans and credit to buy a house.
-Some of these banks include: BBVA, Santander, Bankinter, Banco Best, Banco CTT and several others.
+Some of these banks include BBVA, Santander, Bankinter, Banco Best, and Banco CTT, amongst several others.

-Each bank in Portugal has different criteria, and you may not necessarily be offered the most suitable loan, or the best deal available.
-You may also encounter difficulties with language barriers.
+Each bank in Portugal has different criteria, and you may not necessarily be offered the most suitable loan or the best deal available.
+You may also encounter some difficulties with language barriers.

-Our specialist team at Global Citizen Solutions can introduce you to an English-speaking banker to match your profile which will save you a lot of time, cost and hassle.
+Our specialist team at Global Citizen Solutions can introduce you to an English-speaking banker to match your profile, saving you a lot of time, cost, and hassle.

 What types of mortgages are available in Portugal?

-With this type of Loan, your monthly payment fluctuates depending on the indexer (the index that is normally used in housing loans is EURIBOR).
+With this type of loan, your monthly payment fluctuates depending on the indexer (the index that is normally used in housing loans is Euribor).
 Over the repayment period, the monthly payments are usually revised every six months based on Euribor rates.
-Also, if you decide on early repayment you will be charged 0.5% on the repaid capital.
+Also, if you decide on early repayment, you will be charged 0.5 percent on the repaid capital.

-You should also know that the maximum loan-to-value mortgage in Portugal for non-residents is between 60% to 70% of the purchase price.
+You should also be aware that the maximum loan-to-value mortgage in Portugal for non-residents is between 60 percent and 70 percent of the purchase price.

 There’s also the option for a construction mortgage.
-You can usually borrow 50% to 60% of the combined costs of the land and construction, however, these mortgages are complex and specialist advice from a mortgage broker is advisable.
+You can usually borrow 50 to 60 percent of the combined costs of the land and construction.
+However, these mortgages are complex, and specialist advice from a mortgage broker is advisable.

-As a retiree in Portugal, you can also get a mortgage in Portugal provided you have a regular pension income.
-You can also arrange a guarantor, which can be beneficial in terms of inheritance tax if they are also a part-owner of the property.
+As a retiree in Portugal, you can also get a mortgage in Portugal, provided you have a regular pension income.
+You can also arrange a guarantor, which can be beneficial in terms of inheritance tax if they are also part-owners of the property.

 It is also possible to get financing if the property you intend to buy is for commercial use, such as a restaurant or a shop.
-The maximum mortgage is usually 50% of the price (or valuation if lower).
+The maximum mortgage is usually 50 percent of the price (or valuation, if lower).

 How much do I need to deposit?

-For a Portuguese mortgage, the minimum deposit is usually at least 30% of the purchase price for non-residents, because financing institutions provide only between 60% to 70% credit of the valuation price.
+For a Portuguese mortgage, the minimum deposit is usually at least 30 percent of the purchase price for non-residents, which is because financing institutions only provide between 60 percent to 70 percent credit of the valuation price.

-- Interest rate – the rate used for home loans in Portugal is Euribor after which the bank applies its margins.
+- Interest rate: The rate used for home loans is Euribor, after which the bank applies its margins.

-- Insurance – When contracting a mortgage loan, you will have to contract life insurance as well.
+- Insurance: When contracting a mortgage loan, you will also have to contract life insurance.
 In some cases, the banks usually require home insurance too.